PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/metrics_walkthrough.md

 - ``Game Session ID`` can be used to attach a specific match identifiers to the metric session.

+> [!NOTE]
-❗ More documentation on the metrics interface can be found [here](https://dev.epicgames.com/docs/game-services/eos-metrics-interface).
+> More documentation on the metrics interface can be found [here](https://dev.epicgames.com/docs/game-services/eos-metrics-interface).